Actindo-AG/Documentation/Core1Platform/UsingCore1/01b_U2FLogin.md

 2. Click the *Click here to start the second factor authentication* button.
     The *Make sure it's you* window is displayed to enter the U2F security key PIN.

-    > [INFO] Note that there is a time-out if you do not enter the key in an appropriate time.
+    > [Info] Note that there is a time-out if you do not enter the key in an appropriate time.
 In this case, restart the application.

     ![Enter security key PIN](../../Assets/Screenshots/Core1Platform/UsingCore1/LoginSecurityKeyPIN.png "[Enter security key PIN]")